-When you're looking for a fibromyalgia doctor, be prepared to spend some time searching.
-Fibromyalgia (FMS) is a complicated syndrome that is different in every patient.
-It doesn't show up in conventional medical tests (although now one blood test can conclusively identify one sub-set of sufferers), the pain comes and goes and can move around the body in a seemingly random way, and a vast number of symptoms may appear to be so unrelated that you don't realize they have the same cause.
+When you're looking for a fibromyalgia (FMS) doctor, be prepared to spend some time searching.
+This is a complicated condition that is different in every patient.
+It doesn't show up in conventional medical tests (although now one blood test can conclusively identify one subset of sufferers), the pain comes and goes and can move around the body in a seemingly random way, and a vast number of symptoms may appear to be so unrelated that you don't realize they have the same cause.
 Who would think their nasal congestion and skin problems were related to severe abdominal pain?

 On top of all that, not all health-care providers are up to speed with the latest developments on FMS.
 Doctors specialize for a reason, and that's because the human body is too complex for any human being to be educated on everything that can go wrong with it.
-Also, it's important to note that some doctors still have the opinion that fibromyalgia is "all in your head" and not a real illness at all.
-That's why it's important for you to find a specialist if you've been diagnosed with fibromyalgia or if you suspect it's behind the pain and other various problems you've been having.
+Also, it's important to note that some doctors still have the opinion that FMS is "all in your head" and not a real illness at all.
+That's why it's important for you to find a specialist.

-In the last few years, research has shown that fibromyalgia is caused by a sensitization of the central nervous system (generally called "central sensitizaton").
+In the last few years, research has shown that FMS is linked to hypersensitivity of the central nervous system (generally called "central sensitization").
 However, people were reporting symptoms to doctors long before anyone knew what caused them.
-Because FMS symptoms are similar to symptoms of several rheumatic illnesses, such as lupus and rheumatoid arthritis, rheumatologists became most familiar with the condition.
+Because symptoms are similar to those of several rheumatic illnesses, such as lupus and rheumatoid arthritis, rheumatologists became most familiar with the condition.

-Not only does it make good medical sense to see a rheumatologist for fibromyalgia, it makes good legal sense, too.
-If someday you have to quit working because of FMS, you'll have a better chance of getting Social Security disability if you've been diagnosed by a rheumatologist.
+Not only does it make good medical sense to see a rheumatologist, it makes good legal sense, too.
+If someday you have to quit working because of your illness, you'll have a better chance of getting Social Security disability if you've been diagnosed by a rheumatologist.

 Finding a Rheumatologist